Katherine Hindley is Assistant Professor of Medieval

 Medieval Manuscript Roll'.
 She serves as Acting Director of the London International Palaeography Summer School.

-- Katherine Storm Hindley, “Hippocrates the Fool: Faith and Healing in Lovelich’s History of the Holy Grail”, Moving Worlds: A Journal of Transcultural Writings 19:2, on ‘Literature, Medicine, Health’ (2019), 110-121.
+- Katherine Storm Hindley, "Hippocrates the Fool: Faith and Healing in Lovelich's History of the Holy Grail," Moving Worlds: A Journal of Transcultural Writings 19, no. 2 (2019), 110-121.

-- Katherine Storm Hindley, “The Power of Not Reading: Amulet Rolls in Medieval England”, in Jörg Peltzer, Maree Shirota, and Stefan Holz, eds, The Roll in England and France in the Late Middle Ages, Material Text Cultures 28 (Berlin, Munich, and Boston: De Gruyter, 2019), 289-306.
+- Katherine Storm Hindley, "The Power of Not Reading: Amulet Rolls in Medieval England," in The Roll in England and France in the Late Middle Ages, ed.
+Jörg Peltzer, Maree Shirota, and Stefan Holz (Berlin, Munich, and Boston: De Gruyter, 2019), 289-306.

-- Katherine Storm Hindley, “Eating Words and Burning Them: The Power of Destruction in Medieval English Charm Texts”, in Carina Kühne-Wespi, Klaus Oschema, and Joachim Friedrich Quack, eds, Zerstörung von Geschriebenem.
-Historische und transkulturelle Perspektiven / Destruction of Writing.
-Historical and Transcultural Perspectives, Material Text Cultures 22 (Berlin, Munich, and Boston: De Gruyter, 2019), 359-72.
+- Katherine Storm Hindley, "Eating Words and Burning Them: The Power of Destruction in Medieval English Charm Texts," in Zerstörung von Geschriebenem.
+Historiche und transkulturelle Perspektiven / Destruction of Writing.
+Historical and Transcultural Perspectives, ed.
+Carina Kühne-Wespi, Klaus Oschema, and Joachim Friedrich Quack (Berlin, Munich, and Boston: De Gruyter, 2019), 359-72.

 - Katherine Storm Hindley, “Sight, Foresight, and Understanding: Visual Imagery in the Old English Boethius and Soliloquies”, in Annette Kern-Stähler and Beatrix Busse, eds, The Five Senses in Medieval and Early Modern Literature and Language, Intersections: Interdisciplinary Studies in Early Modern Culture (Leiden: Brill, 2016), 21-35.

-- Katherine Hindley, "History and Ownership,” in Winfried Rudolf and Timoty Leonardi, eds, An English Prayerbook of the Fifteenth Century in Vercelli: Studies in the Palaeography and History of Vercelli, Biblioteca Capitolare, MS CCXXV (Vercelli: Gallo, 2012), 89-101.
+- Katherine Hindley, "History and Ownership,” in An English Prayerbook of the Fifteenth Century in Vercelli: Studies in the Palaeography and History of Vercelli, Biblioteca Capitolare, MS CCXXV, ed.
+Winfried Rudolf and Timoty Leonardi (Vercelli: Gallo, 2012), 89-101.

 Old English Literature